-As the clouds of concerns clear up, be the first to rediscover nearby provinces in the northern and southern regions of NCR and fall in love with them all over again
+As the clouds of concerns clear up, be the first to rediscover nearby provinces in the northern and southern regions of NCR through new routes spearheaded by Mark Villar and fall in love with these places all over again

 When you think of everything that has happened within the past year, along with the circulating news today, the last thing on everybody’s mind should be travel.
 The National Capital Region and its nearby provinces (known as “NCR Plus”) have been placed under modified enhanced community quarantine (MECQ) as of late.
 Although businesses continue to operate and public transportation ensues, the fear of infection still looms in everyone’s minds.
 This is why recommendations of stricter border control with a “hybrid” MECQ have been backed by mayors and other officials, regulating movement in and out of cities.

 However, the irony of it all is that these talks on travel restrictions got everyone craving for travel more than ever before.
 Indeed, 2021 is shaping up to be the year of revenge travel.
 The recently-coined term is an act of retribution against the pandemic and its power to control our lives, including travel plans.
 This doesn’t just involve flights to faraway locations, but also road travel to local destinations.
 The thought of safely leaving home to a nearby seaside province just to stretch your legs and get that much-needed sunshine has crossed everyone’s minds at this point.